PixelBBQ/MediaName-Restorer/README.md

 # Movie-Name-Fixer
-Fixes the names of pirate bay torrented movie folders and file names
+Fixes names of Movies folders on my external movie drive.
+Works with most pirate bay name formats but is obviously not programmed to work on a gloriously stupid name format.

+This is in progress and no versions are actually stable.